South America: Species Endangered by Palm Oil Deforestation

 As the lush equatorial rainforests of South East Asia are exhausted, increasingly focus is being placed on parts of Central and South America.
-Oil Palm is a growing commodity there and is found in Colombia, Brazil, Ecuador, Guatemala and Mexico.
+Oil Palm is a growing commodity there and is found in Colombia, Brazil, Ecuador, Guatemala, Venezuela, Peru, Belize, Guyana, Costa Rica and Mexico.

 A model of rainforest loss in the Amazon 2010 – 2260

-These animals have a IUCN Red List status of Critically Endangered, Endangered or Vulnerable and face a threat to their existence from palm oil deforestation, and deforestation from other commodities.
+The fertile rainforests of Latin America are home to some of the most exotic and unusual species of animals in the world.
+These animals must be protected at all costs.
+These animals have a IUCN Red List status of Critically Endangered, Endangered, Vulnerable or Near Threatened and face a threat to their existence from palm oil deforestation, and deforestation from other commodities.
 Yet there is hope and there are a number of ways you can Take Action to Protect Them.

 Contribute to my Ko-Fi